Exeu/Amazon-ECS-PHP-Library/README.markdown

 See a working Search-Demo at: http://amazonecs.pixel-web.org

+You can see the simple code of the demosite here: https://gist.github.com/4674423

 This is realized by the Product Advertising API (former ECS) from Amazon WS Front. https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html